Crooks using scams and hacks to steal money through Zelle

 “Why do you put money in a bank?
 To keep it safe.
 That’s the one job they have: Keep your money safe.
 They didn’t do it,” Schaefer said.

-This story is playing out all over the Tampa Bay area – and across the country.
-Crooks either hack into consumers’ devices or get in using phishing techniques, or crooks trick consumers into unknowingly sending them money through Zelle.
+This story is playing out all across the country.
+Crooks either hack into consumers’ devices or get in using phishing techniques.
+Some trick consumers into unknowingly sending them money through Zelle.

 Once the money is gone, it’s nearly impossible to get it back.